 - Do you want to use the bottom of the cabinet for storage or do you want to keep all containers off the floor?
 (Note that local codes may prohibit the storage of flammable liquids on the bottom shelf.)

 - How many cabinets will the local authority having jurisdiction (typically a fire marshal) allow in the location where you wish to place the units?
-Under federal law, there is a maximum of three (3) cabinets that can be placed in any one area.
-However, depending on many criteria, local codes will determine the actual number of cabinets that can be placed in any particular area.
+The amount of flammable safety cabinets will need to be determined by MAQ (maximum allowable quantity).
+See 29 CFR 1910.106 Table H-13 for how to calculate this.
+However, depending on the area where the flammable cabinets are to be located, the inspector’s assessment and the local codes will determine the actual number of cabinets that can be placed in any particular area.

 - Where will the Flammable Safety Cabinet be located?
 There are cabinets for countertops, others that are wall mountable, some that will fit under counters those that have feet to raise them above wet areas and slim line units for tight locations.

 Question: Why do some states require self-closing doors while others do not?

 Answer: Some states have adopted one or more of the following codes as their standard for flammables safety in workplaces.
 If you’re located in a state that has adopted either of the following standards, then your flammable cabinets must have self-closing doors.
 Even if your state does not require cabinets with self-closing doors, they do help stop the spread of fire by ensuring that doors are not unintentionally left open after the cabinet has been accessed.